These 2 Ingredient Parmesan Zucchini Crisps couldn’t be any easier. They are crispy, flavorful and make a great snack or side dish.

 - If you prefer even crispier crisps with no soft creamy zucchini center, slice your zucchini to 1/8 inch thick rounds.
 You can use a mandoline slicer for easy slicing.

 Air Fryer 2 Ingredient Parmesan Zucchini Crisps

 - 1 medium zucchini sliced into ¼ inch thick rounds

 - ½ cup grated parmesan cheese freshly grated

 - Place zucchini rounds into your air fryer in a single layer.
 (If your air fryer basket is nonstick you don't need to grease the basket first.
 If it is not nonstick, you should spray basket with cooking oil spray.)
 Add a thin layer of parmesan cheese over rounds, covering the surface of each round.

-- Set your air fryer to 370°F. Cook rounds for about 12 minutes, or until the cheese is dark golden brown.
+- Set your air fryer to 370°F (no preheat).
+Cook rounds for about 12 minutes, or until the cheese is dark golden brown.
 Let the rounds cool for a few minutes, which will allow the cheese to crisp up further.